Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 You get the promotion, the bonus, and the corner office because of your trauma response.
 The system reinforces the very behavior that is killing you.

-To keep your status, you have to keep Fawning.
+The trap.
+To keep your status, you have to keep fawning.
 You have to keep suppressing your authentic self, your boundaries, and your needs.

+The result.
 You become a "hollow" success.
 You have the title and the salary, but you feel like an imposter.
-You live in terror of the day you might actually have to set a boundary, believing that if you stop "performing," the entire house of cards will fall.
+As explored in The Imposter Syndrome Trauma Response: Why Success Feels Like Exposure (And How to Heal), this is not a confidence problem to be solved by reading more about your accomplishments.
+It is the predictable nervous system output of building a career on a survival strategy.
+You live in terror of the day you might actually have to set a boundary.
+You believe that if you stop "performing," the entire house of cards will fall.

 The Neurobiology of the Slack Notification: A Polyvagal Perspective